skilesare/ICRC/ICRCs/ICRC-59/readme.md

 ICRC-56 serves as a foundational layer for storing files on the Internet Computer (IC) in an organized and accessible manner.
 For NFTs adhering to the ICRC-59 standard, ICRC-56 facilitates the management of on-chain media files associated with NFTs.
 The integration ensures that files are not only securely stored but also readily accessible, closely linked with the NFT they pertain to.
 The file system structure enables the placement of NFT-specific media under a unique path that correlates directly with the NFT ID, thereby ensuring efficient retrieval and management.

-Files must be staged in the file system before the associated NFT is minted, guaranteeing that all referenced media is available upon the NFT's creation.
+Files MUST be staged in the file system before the associated NFT is minted, guaranteeing that all referenced media is available upon the NFT's creation.
 This staging process is crucial for ensuring that the NFT's integrity and the immutability of its linked media content are maintained and that the ultimate hash of the NFT stays consistent.

 #### `icrc59:library` Schema